Penn Charter Terms

 Teaching & Learning Center (TLC)

-By walking between the Maguire Stadium Field and Graham Athletics & Wellness Center, and continuing cross the bus lane, visitors will find the Timmons House (3850 The Oak Road).
+By walking between the Maguire Field and Graham Athletics & Wellness Center, and continuing cross the bus lane, visitors will find the Timmons House (3850 The Oak Road).
 Inside are the friendly people of the development and business offices.

 The library located in the Lower School.